kxamarkumar/restart-application-pool-iis/README.md

 Execute the script by running .\restart-app-pool.ps1

 ## Script Behavior ##
-- Checks for the presence of required PowerShell modules.
+- Checks for the presence of required PowerShell modules
-- If modules are not installed, attempts to import them.
+- If modules are not installed, attempts to import them
-- Lists available application pools.
+- Lists available application pools
-- Prompts the user to select an application pool by entering the corresponding number.
+- Prompts the user to select an application pool by entering the corresponding number
-- Validates user input to ensure it falls within the acceptable range.
+- Validates user input to ensure it falls within the acceptable range
-- Restarts the selected application pool.
+- Restarts the selected application pool
-- Displays success or error messages accordingly.
+- Displays success or error messages accordingly

 ## Limitations ##
--	It maybe necessary to restart more than one application pool at the same time – in this case the script will need to be run multiple times
+-	It maybe necessary to restart more than one application pool at the same time – in this case, the script will need to be run multiple times

 ## Note ##
 Ensure that the user executing this script has appropriate permissions to restart IIS application pools.